We Finance, Naughty Or Nice!

 Remember, purchasing a car means paying for more than the price of the car.
 You’ll also have to think about tax, title, and license fees, which must always be paid in addition to the down payment.
 If you don’t have the funds at the time of the sale these fees can often be rolled into your loan, but remember: this will raise your monthly payments.
 In addition, you’ll end up paying a lot more for TT&L if you handle things this way, simply because you’ll be paying interest on a larger loan.

-How to choose a used car
+How to Choose a Car

 If you’re going through our in-house financing program then you want to search for vehicles within your down payment budget.
 That’s usually going to be about 20% of the asking price, which means you should expect to pay $2000 on a $10,000 vehicle.